 Here are the pros and cons of tracking your food and fitness:

-1. You become more mindful of what you're eating.
+1. You become more aware of what and when you're eating.

 2. Increased awareness of what you're eating and noting how you feel at the time can help address issues of emotional eating/comfort eating.

-If you become aware that you're not hungry and are just eating because of your emotions, you can then seek support and find alternative methods for coping with these.
+If you become aware that you're not hungry and are just eating because of your emotions, you can then seek support and find alternative methods for coping with and resolving emotional issues.
+Therapy, meditation, and self care are all far more effective for coping with difficult emotions.
+That said, we should never feel guilty for taking pleasure and comfort from food.

 3.Tracking your foods may spark an interest in nutrition.

-This caused me to continually improve my recipes, so that I reduced the salt and sugar content and increased protein and fibre, as these were the general issues with my diet at the time.
+This caused me to continually improve my recipes, so that I reduced the added salt and sugar content and increased the amount of whole grains, seeds, nuts, fruits and vegetables I used in my cooking.
+These recipes have since been a huge help with managing the symptoms of my IBS.

 4. Wearing a fitness tracker will either tell you that you don't move nearly as much as you thought, or that you burn far more calories going about your daily life than you imagined.

 Either way, your guess work is likely to be proved wrong.
-This is good, because now you have a clearer picture of how active your lifestyle is and how much you need to be eating, making meal planning and workout schedules much easier to draw up.
+This is good, because now you have a clearer picture of how active your lifestyle is and how much you need to be eating.
+Many people find themselves eating too little when they begin exercising on top of rushing around in a physical job, household chores and running around after kids.

 1. You may become utterly obsessed with tracking food and exercise.